rolling-scopes-school/tasks/tasks/connections/milestone_1.registration.md

 **reactive form** with:

-- first name field; It could be any of letters or spaces;
+- first name field; Validation: required, allowed only letters or spaces, maximum 40 characters;
-- email field.
-With validation for the email type;
+- email field; Validation: required, email type;
-- password field.
-With validation: minimum 8 symbols that include at least 1 capital letter, at least 1 digit and at least 1 special symbol.
+- password field; Validation: required, minimum 8 symbols that include at least 1 capital letter, at least 1 digit and at least 1 special symbol;

 **submit button**
 Triggers the process of registration.
 Any errors during the registration should be displayed to let